 ‘Le Chalet du Solliet’ (located in Villaroger, Arc 2000, access via the Rhonaz, Solliet and Lys slopes).
 French cuisine and Savoyard specialities.
 Children’s menu.
 Sunny terrace and warm fireplace.
 Perfect spot for lunch, snacks or drinks.
 Pedestrian access.

-‘La Creche’ (located in Arc 2000, acess via the Transarc gondola and the Arcabulle chairlift).
+‘La Creche’ (located in Arc 2000, access via the Transarc gondola and the Arcabulle chairlift).
 Traditional Savoyard restaurant with self-service and brasserie.
 Large sunny terrace.
-Service with smile.
+Service with a smile.
 The hot chocolate is definitely worth ordering!

 ‘Les Chalets de L’Arc’ (located in Arc 2000).
-Large traditional mountain restaurant offering French cuisine, Savoyard dishes, children’s menu – large chucks of bread served with every meal.
+Large traditional mountain restaurant offering French cuisine, Savoyard dishes, children’s menu – large chunks of bread served with every meal.
 Friendly and attentive staff.
 Booking recommended.
 Terrace with fantastic views.
-Open for lunch everyday and dinner on Wednesday and Friday.
+Open for lunch every day and dinner on Wednesday and Friday.
 Access via the Marmots trail, at the start of the Varet gondola, above Arc 2000.

 ‘Au Pré Gourmand’ (located in Arc 2000).
 Mountain restaurant offering French cuisine and local specialities.
 Self-service and restaurant.
 Terrace.

 ‘Aux Enfants Terribles’ (located above Peisey-Vallandry, access via Le Vallandry, Le Plan Peisey, Le Grizzly and via the Renard slope.
 Self-service or restaurant service.
-Menu includes salads, soups, meats, Savoyard dishes and much more.
+The menu includes salads, soups, meats, Savoyard dishes and much more.
 Large sunny terrace.

 ‘La Vanoise’ (located within the hotel, Le Moulin, Plan-Peisey).
 Traditional local cuisine in a warm and cosy setting.
 Log fire, wood panelling and views of the mountains.
 Patrick and Muriel welcome you to enjoy a taste of the Alps.